Man's Heritage

 Man's Heritage is an early American television series which aired in NTA Film Network syndication in the 1950s.
 It was a religious program featuring prolific American actor Raymond Massey.
 Few details about this little-noted series have been recorded.
-According to McNeil (1996), the series aired during 1956 and was 30 minutes long.
+The series aired during 1956 and was 30 minutes long.
 However, a 10-minute-long program named Man's Heritage aired during Autumn 1954.
 In each episode, Mr. Massey would narrate stories from the Bible.
 The series also aired in parts of Canada.

+Massey told stories from the Bible "against a backdrop of famous paintings, sculptures, and tapestries and appropriate classical music".
+Ely Landau was the producer.